Skip to main content

 Bytecode Decompilation Pipeline

 Most analysis tools require Solidity source—a static analyzer that operates on ASTs, a symbolic executor that maps source locations to bytecode, a human auditor reading a diff.
-The problem is that a large fraction of deployed contract bytecode has no corresponding verified source on Etherscan or any other verification registry.
+The problem is that a large fraction of deployed contract bytecode has no corresponding verified source on any public verification registry.
 Estimates vary, but analyses of Ethereum mainnet have consistently found that fewer than half of unique contract deployments have verified source available.
 That gap includes intentionally private protocols, contracts from defunct teams, factory-deployed clones, and proxy implementations that were never separately verified.

 Decompilation closes that gap by recovering a Solidity-equivalent representation from the bytecode itself.
 This document describes how that reconstruction works in practice.